SantiagoSalazarPavajeau/learn-blog/_posts/2020-05-15-from_ruby_to_javascript.markdown

 This was one of the most unexpected issues of the project, I thought it was going to be straight forward playing one audio after another.
 However the complexity starts at the fact that the song tempo (beat) and the duration of the audio files have to be in sync.
 Which is an issue mostly outside javascript when just using external audio files.
 For that reason I created some chord audio files that were at the synchronized with the beat.

-As far as "playing one audio after another" on the audios array in a song, there is a couple of ways to accomplish this, the two main basic methods I found were to with either an "onended" event listener or with a setInterval calback.
+As far as "playing one audio after another" on the audios array in a song, there is a couple of ways to accomplish this, the two main basic methods I found were to with either an "onended" event listener or with a setInterval callback.

 I was able to implement playing the audios on sequence with the setInterval option by creating a callback that would play the next audio every 2 seconds.
 Since the chords might need to be replayed in the same song, I pause the audios and reset them to the start.
-On the other hand, to modify the length of the beat and the song while its edited we create a condition to stop the intervals when we finish playing all the audios (array) in the song.
+Then beat audio stops and the interval is cleared when the index is greater than the number of chords.

 ```
-playSong(song) {
+playSong(song){

         let allAudios = document.querySelectorAll("audio")